The IIEP Executive Circle

 Executive Circle Fellowships

-Created and funded by the Executive Circle, the IIEP Master’s Fellows program provides fellowship opportunities for master’s students pursuing work related to international economics and policy.
+Created and funded by the Executive Circle, the IIEP Master’s Fellows program provides fellowship support for graduate students pursuing work related to international economics and policy.

 Image